Immediately After the Accident

 Repairing Your Vehicle

-USAA customers can take their vehicle to any collision shop or mechanic they wish, but USAA will probably provide you with a recommendation to a shop they work with in your area.
-Once your vehicle has been towed to the collision shop, the USAA claims adjuster will want photos to be taken and the damages evaluated.
+USAA customers can take their vehicle to any collision shop or mechanic they wish.
+But USAA will provide you with a recommendation to a shop they work with in your area.
+After a tow truck moves your vehicle to the collision shop, the USAA claims adjuster will want photos and to have the damages evaluated.
+Once the repairs are complete, you will pay your deductible to the auto shop.
+USAA covers the rest of the amount owed.

 You may decide to handle a simple property damage claim on your own.
-If you do so, just follow the regular property damage claim process and tools provided by USAA to document the accident and file the claim.
-Alternatviely, arbitration makes sense in certain situations.
+If you do so, follow the regular property damage claim process and tools provided by USAA.
+If you end up unsatisfied with the decision made after reviewing the damages, you have the option to pursue arbitration.
 You can ask any adjuster about the USAA arbitration process and determine if that’s a good option for you.

-In some crashes, the vehicle could be totaled and there could be serious injuries.
+Some crashes result in a totaled vehicle and there could be serious injuries.
 In this situation, USAA may pay you the value of what they think the vehicle is worth.
-If you think that the amount that was offered was not enough, an attorney can negotiate a better sum on your behalf.
-Attorneys who handle car accident claims are skilled at negotiating with insurance companies.
-Even if you are skilled at negotiating yourself, you will benefit from having an experienced car accident attorney working with you on your car accident claim.
+If you think that the amount offered was not enough, an attorney can negotiate a better sum on your behalf.
+Attorneys who handle car accident claims have skills to negotiate with insurance companies.
+Even if you are a skilled negotiator yourself, you will benefit from having an experienced car accident attorney working with you on your car accident claim.